 • required evidence to support the individual's application.

-While a determination of ACCS (temporary financial hardship) is linked to a particular child and a particular individual, if the individual has multiple children, the individual can select which children the application relates to and the application can be used to make multiple determinations (1 for each child selected).
-It is important to note that the application for each child must be made within the 6 month period from the date the application was made.
+While a determination of ACCS (temporary financial hardship) is linked to a particular child and a particular individual, if the individual has multiple children, the individual can select which children the application relates to and the application can be used to make multiple determinations (one for each child selected).
+It is important to note that the application for each child must be made within the 6-month period from the date the application was made.

 If the individual continues to experience financial hardship due to a temporary financial hardship circumstance, the individual can apply again for the same event if: